 Programme for Promotion of Self-Employment and Entrepreneurship in Kenya: Improved use of business development services and access to finance for young enterprises

-The project will stimulate quality job-creation at formal and informal startups and MSMEs in several industrial and service sectors in Kenya.
-This will be achieved by, firstly, establishing innovative mechanisms to promote market-based business models through various forms of partnerships and industry-specific, design-thinking seminars.
-Secondly, providing sector-oriented services to improve entrepreneurial skills by engaging young informal-entrepreneurs in targeted acceleration programmes.
 Finally, providing startups and young enterprises with access to demand-based financial services.
-These services will be available through an entrepreneurship centre, a one-stop shop for Kenyan entrepreneurs to network, build their skills, and consult with well-seasoned business mentors.
+These services were available through an entrepreneurship centre, a one-stop shop for Kenyan entrepreneurs to network, build their skills, and consult with well-seasoned business mentors.

 Duration